Skip to content

 Projection

-Mister Morph builds simple projections from WAL into two targets:
+Mister Morph builds simple projections from journal events into two targets:

 • memory/index.md (long-term memory)